mbudde/tabulate/README.md

     -x, --exclude <LIST>
             Select which columns should be excluded from the output.
 This option takes precedence over --include
+    -h, --help
+            Prints help information

-    -i, --include <LIST>           Select which columns to include in the output -t, --truncate <LIST>
+    -i, --include <LIST>
+            Select which columns to include in the output

+    -s, --strict
+            Parse columns as strictly being delimited by a single delimiter

+    -t, --truncate <LIST>
             Truncate data that does not fit in a column.
 Takes an optional list of columns that should be truncated.
 If no LIST is given all columns are truncated
+    -V, --version
+            Prints version information

 LIST should be a comma-separated list of ranges.
 Each range should be of one of the following forms: